HDT3213/godis/README.md

 `Godis` is a simple implementation of Redis Server, which intents to provide an example of writing a high concurrent middleware using golang.

-Please be advised, NEVER think about using this in production environment.

 Gods implemented most features of redis, including 5 data structures, ttl, publish/subscribe, geo and AOF persistence.

 Godis can run as a server side cluster which is transparent to client.
 You can connect to any node in the cluster to access all data in the cluster: